-The unaudited pro forma balance sheet and the unaudited pro forma statement of redeemable convertible preferred stock, stockholders' equity and comprehensive loss as of September 30, 2011 reflect the automatic conversion, at the closing of an initial public offering of the Company's common stock, of all outstanding shares of redeemable convertible preferred stock into 41,991,381 shares of common stock based on the shares of redeemable convertible preferred stock into warrants to purchase 121,456 shares of common stock based on the warrants outstanding at September 30, 2011.
-Unaudited proforma net loss per share is computed using the weighted average number of common shares outstanding after giving proforma effect to the conversion of all redeemable convertible preferred stock as if such conversion had occurred at the date of original issuance.
-Upon conversion of the redeemable convertible preferred stock into shares of the Company's common stock as if such conversion of the event of an initial public offering, the holders of the redeemable convertible preferred stock are not entitled to receive undeclared dividends.
-Accordingly, the impact of the accretion of unpaid and undeclared dividends has been excluded from the determination of net loss attributable to common stock based to compute proforma net loss per share.
-Additionally, the cumulative accretion of unpaid and undeclared dividends has been reflected as an increase to additional-paid-in-capital and accumulated deficit in the accompanying unaudited proforma statement of redeemable convertible preferred stock, stockholders' equity and comprehensive loss as of September 30, 2011.
+The unaudited pro forma balance sheet and the unaudited pro forma statement of redeemable convertible preferred stock, stockholders' equity and comprehensive loss as of September 30, 2011 reflect the automatic conversion, at the closing of an initial public offering of the Company's common stock, of all outstanding shares of redeemable convertible preferred stock into 41,991,381 shares of common stock based on the shares of redeemable convertible preferred stock outstanding at September 30, 2011, and the automatic conversion of warrants to purchase 60,728 shares of redeemable convertible preferred stock into warrants to purchase 121,456 shares of common stock based on the warrants outstanding at September 30, 2011.
+Unaudited pro forma net loss per share is computed using the weighted average number of common shares outstanding after giving pro forma effect to the conversion of all redeemable convertible preferred stock during the year ended December 31, 2010 and the nine months ended September 30, 2011 into shares of the Company's common stock as if such conversion had occurred at the date of original issuance.
+Upon conversion of the redeemable convertible preferred stock into shares of the Company's common stock in the event of an initial public offering, the holders of the redeemable convertible preferred stock are not entitled to receive undeclared dividends.
+Accordingly, the impact of the accretion of unpaid and undeclared dividends has been excluded from the determination of net loss attributable to common stockholders used to compute pro forma net loss per share.
+Additionally, the cumulative accretion of unpaid and undeclared dividends has been reflected as an increase to additional-paid-in-capital and accumulated deficit in the accompanying unaudited pro forma statement of redeemable convertible preferred stock, stockholders' equity and comprehensive loss as of September 30, 2011.